tminglei/page-debugging/README.md

 page-debugging
 ==============

-a simple tool to track the embeded fragments in a result html page
+a simple tool to track the embedded fragments in a result html page